mrz-gh/MyXPs/MyWorkspace.md

 - Obsidian is not open-source.
 - Logseq is an AppImage for Linux, so do not run easily and also its Excalidraw plugin is out-of-date.
 - "VScode", "Obsidian", "Logseq" do not search a keyword in PDFs.
+- obsidian can search through multiple pdfs

 LateX for linux -> TeX studio (support RTL in opposite to VScode, also better that Overleaf because it is offline, also very easy to install)
+- issues of images in latex ???

 - I couldn't Dockerize MS office because it requires to be cracked, my office installer has gui installer but gui is not supported by docker. therefore it canceled it.
 - The Linux distribution with the largest community is typically considered to be **Ubuntu**.